pupil-labs/pupil-docs/src/invisible/hardware/README.md

 2. Press on the lens with your thumb or fingers on the top corner closest to the nose pad.

-## Sports Strap
+## Head Strap

-The sports strap is an accessory that can be purchased to if you want to use Pupil Invisible while playing sports or in other dynamic activities.
-The sports strap can be adjusted to fit most wearers by pulling the two tabs.
+The head strap is an accessory that can be purchased to if you want to use Pupil Invisible while playing sports or in other dynamic activities.
+The head strap can be adjusted to fit most wearers by pulling the two tabs.

 <div style="display:flex;justify-content:center;">
   <v-img